-Téllez Silva’s story is being featured in the Wisconsin Humanities project, “Immigrant Journeys From South Of The Border,” which features a traveling exhibit across Wisconsin through 2020.
+Téllez Silva’s story is being featured in the Wisconsin Humanities project, “Immigrant Journeys From South Of The Border,” which featured a traveling exhibit across Wisconsin through 2020.
+In 2021, Wisconsin Humanities is hosting a series of virtual conversations about immigration.
 In her story for the project, Téllez Silva talks about the role mentors have played in her life and how they helped her through school and her career.

 WPR’s Maureen McCollum recently caught up with Téllez Silva at South Shore Park in Milwaukee to talk about her dreams and how she’s helping make Milwaukee a healthier city for its residents.

 (This interview has been edited for brevity and clarity.)

 Maureen McCollum: Can you tell me more about your job at Sixteenth Street Community Health Centers?

 Cinthia Téllez Silva: So my day to day job right now — I do a lot of different videos and that includes recording and also editing them for our Healthy Choices Department.
 I’ve been taking on a special project called “Explorando Milwaukee” that aims to highlight a lot of the different green areas, trails, hidden spots where people can go and walk or exercise in or simply have a picnic at, like, South Shore Park.

 The other one is really helping support the “Latinos por la Salud” Facebook page.
 It’s a group that the clinic and our community supports and is made up of residents.
 They have been taking on the project of cooking and showing recipes on our web site.
 I edit some of those, not all of them, because [laughing] it’s really hard to edit videos.
 That’s a skill I’m developing.